Lady Elizabeth, a Cybis Gal on Her Own

 Sometimes the individual element spinoff was offered as an open edition instead, as when Cybis took two of the cubs from the 1983 limited edition Mother Bear and Three Cubs and simultaneously offered one as the open-edition Tan Bear (and several years later again, in black, as the Black Bear.)
 Another cub was also issued later as the Bear Cub, Sitting.
 The original beagle pups Branigan and Clancy were separated about ten years later and only one was then offered as simply Beagle… even though the original pair was still in the active retail line.

 However, Cybis has only twice disconnected a sculpture of a person in order to offer it separately.
 As seen in the Ballet post, the impressive and very limited edition sculpture Swan Lake’s Odette includes a female ballerina who was also offered as the separate edition Curtain Call.
-However, the decoration/colorway of Curtain Call differs from that of Odette even though her pose is identical; as a result the “feeling” of the two sculptures is quite different.
+However, the decoration/colorway of Curtain Call differs from that of Odette even though their pose and sizes are identical.

-The exact duplication of appearance seems odd when the subject is human.
-There’s certainly plenty of room for creativity in Lady Elizabeth’s wardrobe, one would think.
+This exact duplication of appearance seems very odd (and rather lazy!) especially when the subject is human.
+There’s certainly plenty of room for creativity in Lady Elizabeth‘s wardrobe, one would think.
 Instead of rust-and-green yet again, why not jewel tones of deep blue and scarlet?
 Or cool lavender and mauve?
-The poor girl didn’t even get a new pair of shoes, or a different flower to hold in her hand, for heaven’s sake.
-Oh well…the chauvinists in the audience will probably mutter that it’s the “wages of womens’ lib!”
+The poor girl didn’t even get a new pair of shoes, a different object to hold in her hand or even a different hair color, for heaven’s sake.
+What a missed opportunity!

 Name Index of Cybis Sculptures